wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh agent installation
 ------------------------

 The :ref:`Wazuh agent <wazuh_agent>` is a single, light-weight monitoring software that runs on most operating systems and provides visibility into the endpoint's security by collecting critical system and application records, inventory data, and detecting potential anomalies.
-If the Wazuh server and its components are already installed on your environment, select your operating system and follow the installation steps to deploy the agent to the endpoints:
+If the Wazuh central components are already installed on your environment, select your operating system and follow the installation steps to deploy the agent to the endpoints.

 .. raw:: html